ablakey/kestrel/README.md

 - BulletSystem for now can just use Kinematics component to know how to turn and how fast to go.
 - AISystem can use Kinematics more intelligently.

+## AI exploration

+## Movement AI
+If a ship is hostile to a team:
+- Does team exist?
+  - No: return
+  - Yes: Continue
+- Is target hostile?
+    - No: target hostile ship
+    - Yes: continue

+## Weapons AI
+- Can we shoot primary at target?
+ - No: primaryFire = false
+   Yes: primaryFire = true

+- Can we shoot

 ## Ship AI

 Probably going to keep this very simple for now.